ybettan/special-resource-operator/README.md

 # Creating a special resource recipe

+For most updated examples and use cases please see [docs/lab/README.md](docs/lab/README.md).

 See [docs/recipes.md](docs/recipes.md) for instructions on how to create a recipe for SRO to manage.

 See `charts/example` for some examples.
 In particular: